-In this lesson, we will take a look how you can create an Etherchannel link over 802.1Q tunneling.
-If you have no idea how 802.1Q tunneling works, it’s best to read my previous lesson first that covers the basics of 802.1Q tunneling.
+In this lesson, we will take a look at how you can create an Etherchannel link over 802.1Q tunneling.
+If you have no idea how 802.1Q tunneling works, it’s best to read my previous lesson first which covers the basics of 802.1Q tunneling.

 Here’s the topology that I will use: